ritamendesg/ritamendesg/README.md

 - 👋 Hi, I’m @ritamendesg
-- 👀 I’m interested in design and front-end development
+- 👀 I’m interested frontend development, design and user experience.
-- 🌱 I’m currently learning Web Development at Le Wagon
+- 🌱 I’m recently graduated from the intensive Web Development bootcamp at Le Wagon
 - 📫 How to reach me ritamendesgoncalves@gmail.com
+- 🌟 Check my portfolio here https://ritamendesg.com/

 <!---
 ritamendesg/ritamendesg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.